Download PDF: Mahan, Warren, and White, Awakening Youth Discipleship

 The book is divided evenly among the three authors.
 In the first section, David White offers a brief history of adolescence with attention to the ways in which youth have been alienated from their proper roles as responsible agents in society.
 As Associate Professor of Christian Education at Austin Seminary, he argues that youth have been alienated from families, the common good, their own innate passions, significant social roles, vocations, and faith communities.
 They are prevented from proper human flourishing by a consumerist culture that offers them carefully circumscribed and woefully benign roles.
 Most troubling, says White, is that youth ministry in many places has co-opted the values of the surrounding culture and become a means of simply domesticating youth.
 To counter the seduction of a culture that lulls youth into numbed acquiescence, White calls on youth ministry to offer experiences of “intellectual conversion” that awaken youth to the broken complexity of the world and the possibility of becoming agents of healing (23).
 Awakening youth to the spiritual and structural realities of the world opens the possibility for lifelong faith – one of the proper tasks of youth ministry, argues White.
 Drawing from Freire and other Marxist educators, he offers several techniques for helping youth move beyond consumerist scripts by viewing their world and selves critically.

 In the second section, Michael Warren dissects the “standard account,” which portrays adolescents as engaged in a psychic struggle for identity.
-Such an account, says Warren, operates out of vague notions of identity without fully considering the extent to which society informs the “commitments and identities” of youth (57).
+Psychic Readings may be able to help with this as they can make younger people felling more confident in themselves Such an account, says Warren, operates out of vague notions of identity without fully considering the extent to which society informs the “commitments and identities” of youth (57).
 Warren, Professor of Theology and Religious Education at St. John’s University, critiques Erik Erikson, preferring Charles Taylor’s notion of identity as a set of malleable commitments and ways of judging the world.
 Youth ministry then amounts to leading youth carefully into a gospel-induced identity crisis in which they encounter “a set of commitments and identifications they may not have yet considered” (58).
 Thus, the goal of youth ministry is not entertainment, but the acquisition of gestures and skills of discipleship that foster Christian identity – attitudes and practices that are culturally odd in a world where closed-fist “gestures of consumerism” are more the norm (62).

 In the final section, Brian Mahan, formerly of the Candler School of Theology, argues for practices of confession that reveal our own seduction by the cultural scripts of success and consumerism.
 Through modeling such “sacred commiseration,” leaders grant youth the freedom to confess their own cultural attachments (105).
 Mahan believes such commiseration is important because it allows us to move beyond mere accusations about consumerist culture to true repentance.